 Photo #1 .
 The tall ridge can be seen as described in the story, that El Sombero cannot be seen while walking between where photos #1 and #2 were taken.
 It can’t be seen (this is near Highway 88).

 Photo #2.
 This is Cerro Negra on the S 65 E bearing.
-This is a bulge in the basalt with a breccia pipe, and this hill is detailed in the “Great Mine” page.
+This is a silica mound with a breccia pipe, and this hill is detailed in the “Great Mine” page.
 There are no annotations needed for this photo.

 It is clear by reading the Salazar Survey story that Cristobal brought the negatives of the photos.
 The negatives from the wet plate process are on glass.
 The wet plate process (ambrotype) that was available at the time created negatives in the field that could be used to make multiple paper copies in the studio.
 Why Cristobal brought them is unknown (maybe he did not know any better?).